learning-zone/html-basics/README.md

 [Live demo](https://learning-zone.github.io/html-interview-questions/html5-semantic-tags/output.html)

+### **4. Progress Tag**

-**4.)
-Progress Tag**: indicates how much of a task has been completed (often marked as a percentage).
+Indicates how much of a task has been completed (often marked as a percentage).
 It is expected to be modified through JavaScript code.

 ```html